-“He’s no different than any of us.”
+“He’s no different from any of us.”
 Derrick snorted, nodding in the direction of loner guy.
 “I don’t know why you sit there and do that to yourself.
 That grass ain’t no greener.”
 He shook his head at me.

 We’d broken up a long time ago.
 Derrick was going through his “none of it matters so be here now” phase, and was perpetually irritated with all the things that I knew better about and could thus no longer fully enjoy.
 He once he said he’d like to kill the fucker that ruined cigarettes for me.
-I think he hoped that I’d get over it all and just do what I wanted but I had all that knowledge rolling around in my head.
+I think he hoped I’d get over it all and just do what I wanted but I had all that knowledge rolling around in my head.
 He was a proponent of “ignorance is bliss” and we’d had that argument enough times to stay away from it.

-“She thinks she’s better than us, that’s her problem.”
+“She thinks she’s better than us.
+That’s her problem.”
 Amy had taken to drinking her coffee black but with enough sugar in it to literally make the spoon stand up.
-She never ate anything, I swear to you she never touched food and I have no idea what was keeping her alive but that’s how it is when you’re young and then you don’t realize until you’re older that if you’d taken care of your body when you were young, you really might could live to be well over a hundred.
+She never ate anything.
+I swear to you she never touched food and I have no idea what was keeping her alive but that’s how it is when you’re young, you don’t realize until you’re older that if you’d taken care of your body when you were young, you really might could live to be well over a hundred.
 Amy knew how to have fun.
 Amy didn’t give a shit, except that she did.
 She cared.
 She was in love with Derrick and they’d had some understanding behind my back that I couldn’t understand because I’m just no fun.
 She was in love with Jimmy too.
 Jimmy was the closest thing to anyone who understood it all at all and that made me want to save him.
 Sometimes I think that was why I was still around.

 One of these days I was going to talk to loner guy, or he was going to talk to me.
 He’d say something cool like, “You want to go?” and I would just go with him.
 Or he wouldn’t say anything at all, he’d just hold out his hand to me and I’d put my hand in his and go with him and it would all be okay.